maplibre/maplibre-style-spec/docs/sprite.md

 ## Generating Sprites

-A tool that can generate sprites from svg files can be found in here: [@elastic/spritezero](https://www.npmjs.com/package/@elastic/spritezero)
+There are tools that can generate sprites from SVG files, such as [spreet](https://github.com/flother/spreet) and [spritezero](https://www.npmjs.com/package/@elastic/spritezero).